The marriage is great, but the sleep divorce kind of sucks.

 “Some couples choose to sleep in separate beds while others may sleep in separate rooms altogether,” said Lauri Leadley, a clinical sleep educator at Valley Sleep Center in Arizona.

-Leadley cited National Sleep Foundation survey that found 12 percent of married couples sleep in separate beds.
+Leadley cited a National Sleep Foundation survey that found 12 percent of married couples sleep in separate beds.
 Another survey found 31 percent of married Americans wanted to sleep divorce.
 The pandemic brought a lot of attention to sleep divorce, whether it was because couples were spending all day together in quarantine and had opposite schedules…or were dealing with insomnia from all the stress.

 It’s not that those of us who are sleep divorced don’t love our partners—many of us do.
 But a lot of us are feeling that our partner’s habits and behaviors interrupt us from getting a good night of rest.
 Things like kicking off the covers, hogging the blankets, and the dreaded snoring are huge culprits for many of us who have chosen solo slumber.